Meet the cast of Michaela Coel drama I May Destroy You

 Paapa Essiedu plays Kwame

 Who plays Kwame?
-A dancer-turned-fitness class teacher, Kwame is gay and enjoying London’s dating scene.
+A dancer-turned-fitness class teacher, Kwame is an attractive yet insecure gay man who is enjoying London’s dating scene.

 Where have I seen Paapa Essiedu before?
 You may have spotted Essiedu onstage, playing Hamlet in the Royal Shakespeare Company’s 2016 production, and starring in the company’s King Lear production from the same year.
 He’s starred in numerous films and TV shows, including Gangs of London (as Alexander Dumani), Kiri, The Miniaturist, Black Earth Rising (alongside Michaela Coel), Press (as a newcomer journalist), and in Murder on the Orient Express.